Skip to main content

 About me

 I am a PhD student in Computational Fluid Dynamics at KTH Royal Institute of Technology.
 I joined the Department of Engineering Mechanics in December 2022, where I have been working on stability and transition under the supervision of Prof. Dan Henningson.
-I am also part if the Linné FLOW Center.
+I am also part of SeRC and the Linné FLOW Center.

 My project focuses on Free-Stream Turbulence (FST) induced transition, for which we run simulations on the new GPU-accelerated spectral element solver Neko.